Home & living

 Living in high-rises especially puts you in the spot to garner good neighborly relationship.
 Every noise or smell you make can potentially affect them, so be wary of the things you do.
 What can help is to be friends as soon as you move in.

+Not only will you gather useful information, but you’ll also become a familiar face before moving day chaos.
 Moving houses is a big step for anyone, and usually involves months or even years of planning.
 If you have been visiting your soon-to-be home, say hello to your soon-to-be neighbors too.
 This provides you with early insights into the neighborhood or building.

 Have you ever seen scenes in movies where the friendly neighbor rings the doorbell and brings a casserole to the new home owner?
 Well, most of the time that doesn’t happen in real life, at least not in Singapore or Malaysia.